 Dyson first worked on the Birmingham Evening Mail as a paid student casual in 1990.
 He became a trainee reporter at Caters News Agency, Birmingham, qualifying as a senior reporter at the Birmingham Metro News and then working at the Sunday Mercury.

-Dyson became the Evening Mail's industrial correspondent in 1994, covering stories such as the 'Fat Cat' pay controversies, rail strikes and the Rover car crisis.
+Dyson became the Evening Mail's industrial correspondent in 1994, covering stories like the 'Fat Cat' pay controversies, rail strikes and Rover car crisis.
 He co-authored 'We Ain't Going Away!'
 The Battle for Longbridge with historian Professor Carl Chinn.
 (Brewin Books, 2000).

 Dyson worked as news editor, features editor and deputy editor at the Evening Mail.
-He moved north in 2002 to edit the Evening Gazette, Teesside, where he launched several award-winning campaigns, including 'Save Our Steel', 'Kerb the crawlers' and 'Let the boats come in'.
+He moved north in 2002 to edit the Evening Gazette, Teesside, launching several award-winning campaigns, including 'Save Our Steel', 'Kerb the crawlers' and 'Let the boats come in'.
 He returned to the Evening Mail as editor in 2005, relaunching it as the Birmingham Mail and re-establishing it as a campaigning title in a fast-changing city.
-Steve edited the Sunday Mercury alongside the Mail, and led training at Trinity Mirror Midlands.
+Dyson edited the Sunday Mercury alongside the Mail, and led training at Trinity Mirror Midlands.
+His awards include:

 Media and business expert

 - 'Business Reporter of the Year', BT Regional Awards 1995 (Evening Mail)

 - 'Newspaper of the Year', North East Press Awards 2004 (Evening Gazette)